 Of course we do provide a FAQ.

-Do you tell your users or stakeholders about possible negative consequences or shortcomings of your technology?
-Did you consider that - though your system may be fair in itself - it still can have negative consequences in the real world?
+Is the technology transparent to users or stakeholders about possible negative consequences or shortcomings of the technology?
+Is considered that though the system may be fair in itself, it still can have negative consequences in the real world?
+For example Google Maps suggesting detours through a residential area.
 Do you communicate about that?

 An example: GriefbotWe are not.
 This is something we can improve on.
 We listed some improvements in the change-question (below).

-The idea of the technology impact tool is that it stimulates you to think hard about the impact of your technological solution (question 1-4).
-The answer can lead to changes in design or implementation, which is a good thing.
+The idea of the technology impact tool is that it stimulates you to think hard about the impact of your technological solution, in this case on the topic of transparency. (question 1-4).
+The answer can lead to improvements in design or implementation, which is a good thing.
 Please list them here.

 This helps the user to make the right decision.
 We also have plans to provide a feedback-section, reviews and community for users.